mbove1229/PGA_TOUR_ANALYTICS/README.md

 ```

 2. Open `PGA Tour Scraper.ipynb` in Jupyter Notebook
-3. Run all cells — the final cell saves `pga_tour_2019_2025.csv` to your working directory
+3. Run all cells.
+The final cell saves `pga_tour_2019_2025.csv` to your working directory

 ---